 Serve over a bed of your favorite pasta or with rice or mashed potatoes.
 There are also many ways to customize this or add more flavor like red pepper flakes for some spice or lemon juice for zest.
-And if you’re not a fan of shrimp, try this vegetarian sun-dried tomato and spinach pasta, some Tuscan sausage pasta, or this salmon pasta with spinach for something with a similar flavor profile.
-But back to the recipe, let’s get cooking!
+If you’re not a fan of shrimp, try this vegetarian sun-dried tomato and spinach pasta, some Tuscan sausage pasta, or this salmon pasta with spinach for something with a similar flavor profile.

 Creamy garlic Tuscan sauce is versatile enough to use with other proteins like chicken, sausage, salmon, or scallops.
 Just adjust the cooking time accordingly and enjoy!